-There is no shortage of cool attractions in Amsterdam that you can explore as a solo traveler, and the world-renowned city museums fall into this category.
+There is no shortage of cool things to do in Amsterdam that you can explore as a solo traveler, and the world-renowned city museums fall into this category.
 Museumplein is an area where you will find plenty of options.
 There is the Rijksmuseum, which dedicated to the art and history of the Netherlands, as well as the Van Gogh museum, where single travelers can admire the works of Vincent Van Gogh and his contemporaries.
 No visit to Amsterdam is complete without paying a visit to the Anne Frank House, where little Anne spends her days and keeps writing her journals during the Nazi occupation of Europe.
 Stedelijk Museum and Moco Museum are also popular places worth going to explore.

-If you prefer to skip the typical tourist must-sees and instead wish to visit the lesser-known museums, you will get a plenty of options to do so.
+If you prefer to skip the typical tourist must-sees and instead wish to visit the lesser-known museums, you will get plenty of options to do so.
 Amsterdam is home to many small museums and independent art galleries.
 Located close to the Red Light District, Our Lord in the Attic is situated at the top of a historic canal house and used to serve as a hidden church that operated in the 17th century.
 Not to be missed is Rembrandt House Museum, where the artist himself lived and worked for about 20 years.